-As previously mentioned, the issue of stagnation can become prevalent when using lower precision when summing a large and small number.
+As previously mentioned, the issue of stagnation can become prevalent when using lower precision when summing large and small numbers.

-The most straightforward and easy to address impact of lower arithmetic precision was observed for example in longer simulations (integration times of $\mathcal{O}(10^3)$ convective units or larger) with smaller time steps.
-This was observed with precisions as high as FP32 and as issues with correct estimation of the simulation time (usually calculated as $t_{\rm new}=t_{\rm old}+\Delta t$) as well as some time-dependent \texttt{if} statements (such as those that control the calculation of additional variables at constant intervals).
-While this was observed mainly in Simson on the longest simulations (integration times of $10000$ convective times or higher) when compiled with FP32, it can easily happen for other codes, especially for smaller time steps.
-This suggests that integration times $t$ and its related quantities (weights etc.) should use higher precisions (FP64), even when the code is compiled with lower precision.
+The most straightforward and easy to address impact of lower arithmetic precision was observed, for example, in longer simulations (integration times of $\mathcal{O}(10^3)$ convective units or larger) with smaller time steps.
+This was observed with precisions as high as FP32 and as issues with the correct estimation of the simulation time (usually calculated as $t_{\rm new}=t_{\rm old}+\Delta t$) as well as some time-dependent \texttt{if} statements (such as those that control the calculation of additional variables at constant intervals).
+While this was observed mainly in Simson on the longest simulations (integration times of $10000$ convective times or higher) when compiled with FP32, it can easily occur for other codes, especially for smaller time steps.
+This suggests that the integration time $t$ and its related quantities (weights etc.) should use higher precisions (FP64), even when the code is compiled with lower precision.

-Another similar observation was the impact of precision on runtime collection of solution statistics.
+Another similar observation was the impact of precision on the runtime collection of solution statistics.
 This is related to the addition of the new sample to the previous set, usually done as a variant of $S_{\rm new}=wS_{\rm old}+(1-w) s$, where $S_{\rm new}$ and $S_{\rm old}$ are new and old statistics and $s$ is the new sample.
 The weighting parameter here, $w=t/(t+\delta t)$, is again highly impacted by precision for short sampling times $\delta t$ (i.e., frequent sampling) and long integration times $t$.
 This was, for instance, observed as non-zero residuals in the transport equation of Reynolds stresses when calculated from runtime statistics, while not observed when calculated from a few hundred snapshots, despite having far fewer samples.

-It was also relevant when computing larger dot-products in Neko, where a naive implementation can run into stagnation issues.
-This can be remedied through tree-reductions or performing the accumulation in higher precision.
+It was also relevant when computing larger dot products in Neko, where a naive implementation can run into stagnation issues.
+This can be remedied through different approaches such as blocked reductions, tree-reductions, or performing the accumulation in higher precision~\citep{blanchard2020class,higham2022mixed}.
 This again suggests that to ensure robustness and accuracy of runtime statistics, such calculations and accumulation should be performed in FP64.